Cambodian Uprising (1840–1841): Vietnamese reaction

 Trương Minh Giảng and the Trấn Tây government faced manpower shortage problem as they could only rely on the Vietnamese and few loyal Khmers to fight for them so Trương Minh Giảng asked Emperor Minh Mạng to send more troops to suppress the rebellion in Cambodia.
 Minh Mạng commanded that 10,000 Southern Vietnamese military men from Cochinchina sent into Cambodia.
 The first batch arrived, composing of 1,000 men from An Giang (Châu Đốc), 1,000 men from Vĩnh Long (Vĩnh Long), 1,000 men from Gia Định (Saigon) and 500 men from Định Tường (Mỹ Tho) with total of 3,500 men.
 Second batch arrived, composing of 1,500 men from Gia Định, 2,000 men from Vĩnh Long, 1,000 men from Định Tường, 500 men from An Giang and 500 men from Biên Hòa with total of 5,500 men.
 Minh Mạng also told the Vietnamese commissioners in Cambodia not to fight every rebelling Oknhas but to focus on holding vital regional centers of Hải Đông (Kampong Thom) and Hải Tây (Pursat), which bordered Siam-controlled territories.

 As Oknha Surkealok Muk the governor of Pursat had defected to the Siamese at Battambang, Trương Minh Giảng sent commander Võ Đức Trung to lead Khmer–Vietnamese from Phnom Penh to take control of Pursat.
 Võ Đức Trung marched along the southwestern shore of Tonle Sap Lake and fought against the rebelling Oknhas; Oknha Chet and Oknha Sena Reachea Sangkream the governor of Baribour, near Kampong Chhnang.
 Võ Đức Trung prevailed over the Khmers. who fled into the jungles.
 Võ Đức Trung then proceeded to take control of Pursat.

 Not all of the Cambodian officials rebelled against Vietnamese rule.
 There were some Khmer officials who still "dressed in Vietnamese costume and fought for the Vietnamese".
 These included Oknha Yomreach Ruot (Nhâm Trật) the Minister of Justice, Oknha Veang Tom (Ốc Tâm) the Minister of Palace, Oknha Srei Thommea Thireach, Oknha Reachea Sneha the governor of Sambok, Oknha Pechdechou the governor of Cheung Prey and Oknha Montrey Sneha the governor of Kampong Siem, though the pro-Vietnamese Khmer governors had been dislodged from their cities.
-With the widespread of lynching frenzy on Vietnamese people in Cambodia, only Phnom Penh and Sambok still stood as the fortresses of the pro-Vietnamese clique.
+With the widespread of lynching on Vietnamese people in Cambodia, only Phnom Penh and Sambok still stood as the fortresses of the pro-Vietnamese clique.
 Oknha Yomreach Ruot pretended to be sick and sneaked out to join the resistance in Tboung Khmum.
 The Vietnamese then decided not to trust any of the pro-Vietnamese Khmer officials and Oknea Veang Tom was exiled to Vĩnh Long.